 Oregon State University, a land-grant, space-grant, sun-grant, and sea-grant public research university founded in 1868, offers more than 200 programs leading to undergraduate and graduate degrees.
 Oregon State University enrolls more than 30,000 students.

-Oregon State University’s Ecampus and Department of Anthropology offer an online Bachelor of Science in Anthropology degree and an Online Bachelor of Arts in Anthropology degree.
+Oregon State University’s Ecampus and Department of Anthropology offer an online Bachelor of Science in Anthropology degree and a Bachelor of Arts in Anthropology degree online.
 Both programs help students develop communication and critical-thinking skills, as well as the ability to work independently.
 The curriculum focuses on the diversity and complexity of humanity and the human experience in its ecological, cultural, and biological contexts.

 The programs prepare graduates for careers such as analyst, information officer, program assistant, teacher, travel consultant, and writer.

-The 180-credit Online BS in Anthropology and online BA in Anthropology degree programs include the following anthropology core courses:
+The 180-credit online Anthropology degrees include the following anthropology core courses:

 - Time Travelers